chenjj2/forecaster/README.md

 forecaster
 ==========

+Forecaster uses a probabilistic mass-radius relation as the underlying model.

-Predict mass (radius) given radius (mass) measurements.
+It can forecast mass (radius) given radius (mass) measurements.

+The conversion includes three sources of uncertainties, from measurement, model fitting (MCMC process), and intrinsic dispersion in radius.

-See xxx paper for details.
+See arXiv:1603.08614 for details.

-If you use it, please cite xxx paper (link).
+If you use it, please cite it.